npalomin/sind/training.md

 # PART 1.
 The paper map, the spatial "functional unit" and QGIS

 ## Context
-This training covers the steps to conduct a field survey of industrial "Functional Units" in Southwark.
+This document covers the steps to conduct a field survey of industrial "Functional Units" in Southwark.
 The focus is on __collecting information about the physical characteristics__ of the "Building" and "Parcel" where industrial activities take place.

 ## Key definitions